 Probiotics are live microorganisms that, when administered in adequate amounts, confer a health benefit on the host.
 Prebiotics are fibres and carbohydrates that stimulate the growth of bacteria in the gastrointestinal tract.

 Bacteria are classified into genus, species and strains.
 Probiotic strains of the same species have different characteristics, and may therefore have different health effects.
-For example, clinical studies with the two strains, Lactobacillus reuteri ATCC PTA 6475 and Lactobacillus reuteri DSM 17938, have shown different effects in clinical studies.
+For example, clinical studies with the two strains, L. reuteri ATCC PTA 6475 and L. reuteri DSM 17938, have shown different effects in clinical studies.
 That is why a probiotic product must be defined on strain level.

 Multi-strain products containing several strains in high doses do not necessarily have a better effect than a single-strain product.
 Important criteria when choosing a probiotic product are:

 • The probiotic bacteria must be defined on strain level